cleder/awesome-python-testing/README.md

 - [Test & Code: Python Testing](https://testandcode.com/) - Test & Code is a weekly podcast hosted by Brian Okken.
 The show covers a wide array of topics including software engineering, development, testing, Python programming, and many related topics.
 - [Unit testing Python code in Jupyter notebooks](https://www.wrighters.io/unit-testing-python-code-in-jupyter-notebooks/) -  This article covers several options for unit testing Python code in a Jupyter notebook.
 - [async test patterns for Pytest](https://tonybaloney.github.io/posts/async-test-patterns-for-pytest-and-unittest.html) - Learn some handy async examples and patterns for testing in Pytest.
+- [Testing your Python Code with Hypothesis](https://www.inspiredpython.com/course/testing-with-hypothesis/testing-your-python-code-with-hypothesis) - A look at how Hypothesis can help you discover errors in your code.

 ## Tools